mikolajdobisz/kulki/README.md

 ## Installation

 ### To play the game
 Simply open index.html in a browser.
+Files needed for the game to work are in ./dist and ./css folders.

 ### To edit source code